 it as our first choice.
 We’ve found that Mount

-the alternatives approach this problem, so at JUXT we have placed it on hold.
+how the alternatives approach this problem, so at JUXT we have placed it

 Ring remains the dominant HTTP abstraction for Clojure, with the ring family providing an out-of-the-box HTTP server, middleware and more.
 Ring has been battletested on many large projects and we continue to feel confident using it.
 We are struck by the power and value the Ring specification has brought to Clojure.
 In this area we have also decided to move one of our own libraries, yada, to Hold, and we’ve written on the rationale as part of launching a newer JUXT library apex.
 Apex continues to allow modeling web resources with data, to build compliant web resource servers, but builds on a more widely used and accessible data model in OpenAPI and JSON Schema.